 His family would have to constantly remind him that he wasn’t responsible for the accident.

 Kübler-Ross and Kessler comment on pg.
-19: “For Howard, bargaining was a key stage, since he was holding a piece of the alternate future in which his wife’s death never happened.
+19: “For Howard, [the bargaining stage of grief] was a key stage, since he was holding a piece of the alternate future in which his wife’s death never happened.

-- Talk to family and friends about your bargaining hopes, or join a support group.
-They may be able to provide you with some perspective, as well as support you if your hopes are disappointed.
+Other people may be able to provide you with some perspective, as well as support you when your hopes are disappointed.

 Depression may occur when reality really sinks in.

-During this stage of grief, intense sadness, decreased sleep, reduced appetite, and loss of motivation are common.
+During the depression stage of grief, intense sadness, decreased sleep, reduced appetite, and loss of motivation are common.

 In On Grief and Grieving, pg.
 20, Kübler-Ross and Kessler state: “After bargaining, our attention moves squarely into the present.